Children & Families Ministry Online Training

 Each session will include:

-Lastly, Julie McKinnon (Children and Families Ministry Enabler) will meet one on one with you to support and encourage the changes you make as you implement what you have learnt from this training series.
+Children and Families Ministry Enabler Julie McKinnon will meet with you (or your team if you are attending E-QUIP as a group) via Zoom to support and encourage the changes you make as you implement what you have learnt from this training series.

 WHEN